MaryYI2015/DevDefined.OAuth/README.md

 This project is no longer under active development
 ==================================================

-This project has been superceded by the XeroAPI.Net wrapper library.
+This project has been superceded by the XeroAPI.Net wrapper library, which provider a better interface to the Xero API for .Net developers.

-See https://github.com/XeroAPI/XeroAPI.Net for more information
+See https://github.com/XeroAPI/XeroAPI.Net for more information.